tudang88/jetpack-compose-triviva/README.md

 * How to make screen without using Fragment
 * How to navigate between screen
 * How to use ViewModel
+* Using NavigationDrawer
+* Using ActionMenu or Overflow menu

 ## 2. Target UIs